elmarquis/Leaflet.GestureHandling/README.md

 # Leaflet.GestureHandling

-Leaflet.GestureHandling prevents users from getting trapped on the map when scrolling a long page.
+Prevents users from getting trapped on the map when scrolling a long page.

+Brings the basic functionality of [Google Maps Gesture Handling](https://developers.google.com/maps/documentation/javascript/examples/interaction-cooperative) into Leaflet.

 **On Desktop**